11 Reasons the USA & the World Will End Within the Next 100 Years

 More specifically, we can break leisure down into two categories: experientialism and materialism, which are basically the same things.

-Materialism
+B. Materialism

 Is there any evidence of this?
 It is already happening.
 Our wants far exceed our needs, and no end in sight.
 This applies to everything we purchase to live.

-By 2048, all American adults would become overweight or obese, while black women will reach that state by 2034.
-In children, the prevalence of overweight (BMI >/= 95th percentile, 30%) will nearly double by 2030.
+By 2048, on the current trajectory, all American adults will become overweight or obese, while black women will reach that state by 2034.
+In children, the prevalence of overweight (BMI >/= 95th percentile, 30%) will nearly double by 2030. https://www.ncbi.nlm.nih.gov/pubmed/18719634

-Sure, I know what some of you are thinking: AI powered medicine will solve that and we will be able to eat non-stop as nanobots remove the calories; or, maybe the perfect diet drug will be made, to control our brains to simply limit intake.
+Sure, I know what some of you are thinking: AI-powered medicine will solve that and we will be able to eat non-stop as nanobots remove the calories; or, maybe the perfect diet drug will be made, to control our brains to simply limit intake.
 Either solution seems to make humans increasingly meaningless to themselves.

 Similarly, Facebook’s largest bet is on VR, so we can all tour the world from our couch, and I’m sure that’s just the beginning as technology drives the cost of everything down dramatically.
-Everything will be free as the last of the capitalists make fractions of a penny on the global population, and then in theory, everything will be free, except finite assets, but that is a long ways off.
+Everything will be free as the last of the capitalists make fractions of a penny on the global population, and then in theory, everything will be free, except finite assets, but that is a long way off.

-Unlimited Pleasure & Everything
+D. Unlimited Pleasure & Everything

 How could unlimited pleasure go wrong?

-Voltaire said: “Work saves us from three great evils: boredom, vice and need.”
+Voltaire said: “Work saves us from three great evils: boredom, vice, and need.”
 With AI/robots, the “need” part is no longer an issue, but boredom and vice?

 Since I already covered vice, what about boredom?

-Boredom, Societal Frustration, & Revolution
+F. Boredom, Societal Frustration, & Revolution

 Without real challenges and goals, it seems that many will become frustrated.

-Revolution against the machines
+G. Potential Revolution against the machines

-More importantly, as I discuss on an AI site that I write, what happens to a society in which its citizens income is determined at birth, and how will it be divided up fairly, especially considering millions of factors, its effect on the human spirit.
+More importantly, as I discuss on an AI site that I write, what happens to a society in which its citizen’s income is determined at birth, and how will it be divided up fairly, especially considering millions of factors, its effect on the human spirit.

 While the future will absorb many people into its gravity pull of pleasure; it also seems just as likely to breed revolutionaries who want to overthrow the techno-feudal system.